Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 #### Running the joomblah.py script

 From running this script, we found a SQL table named **fb9j5_users** which contained a hash.
-We can also notice the presence of a couple of users, including the one we found during *Step 1 - Reconnaissance*: `Super User`.
+We can also notice it contains a few usernames, including the one we found during *Step 1 - Reconnaissance*: `Super User`.
+However, and most interestingly, it also contains a hash which could potentially be used as a password.

 ![Joomblah.py results](https://i.imgur.com/acx4yUa.png)